-The proposed rules establish the permissible total withdrawal (PTW), which is the allowed volume of water that can be pumped from the groundwater reservoir.
-The rules define the process by which water will be allotted to users, and a schedule for regulatory reductions in use until the pumping in each subarea matches the PTW.
-Reductions will occur in six-year steps over 24 years to allow for adaptive management.
-This reduction schedule was developed based on comments by groundwater users with the intent of providing more certainty to groundwater users and allowing time for periodic check-ins on groundwater levels during the transition period.
-An adaptive management plan is laid out in the rules, which proposes a modeled trajectory for achieving success, an evaluation of groundwater levels at six-year checkpoints, and prescriptive adjustments based on the measured water level changes compared to the modeled trajectory (trajectories for water levels can be found on pages 14-19 of Attachment 2).
-If measured water levels are higher than expected, less of the scheduled groundwater use curtailment would be implemented at that six-year checkpoint.
-If measured water levels are lower than expected, then more curtailment than is scheduled would be implemented at that checkpoint.
-This plan allows the regulatory reductions of use to adjust to the actual, measured conditions, thereby providing a mechanism to match management with conditions.
+An adaptive management plan is also laid out in the rules, proposing a modeled groundwater level trajectory for achieving success.
+The adaptive management plan also contains an evaluation of groundwater levels at six-year checkpoints with prescriptive adjustments based on the measured water level changes compared to the modeled trajectory (trajectories for water levels can be found on pages 14-19 of Attachment 2).
+If, at a six-year checkpoint, water levels are higher than expected, less of the scheduled curtailment would be implemented.
+Alternatively, if water levels are lower than expected, then more curtailment than is scheduled would be implemented at that checkpoint.
+This adaptive plan allows the regulatory reductions of use to adjust to the actual, measured water level conditions, thereby providing a mechanism to prevent over or under-curtailment.